 QL 4 received an award for literary fiction from the Military Writers Society of America at a ceremony in San Antonio, Texas, in September 2017.

-In addition to QL 4, Jim Garrison has completed a second novel, The Safecracker (legal thriller, approx. 124,000 words).
+In addition to QL 4, James Garrison has a second novel, The Safecracker (legal thriller), scheduled for release by TouchPoint Press in the fall 0f 2019.
 In it, Patricia Egan is a newly minted lawyer with a housemate she doesn’t like and a client she doesn’t want, a petty safecracker who seems far removed from the well-heeled clients her boutique energy law firm has been representing.
 But the safecracker and former clients, who are developing a visionary alternative energy project, are closely linked in their respective criminal enterprises, something they want no one to discover, certainly not Patricia or her housemate and fellow lawyer, Jack Alexander.
 There’s a string of dead and maimed to prove it.